fkwilken/dent-testing/docs/How_to_bringup_VM_testbed.md

     --host-device=PCI_N
 virsh autostart IxLoadN-930
 ```
-For the dentOS VM, installation is built into the given xml:
+For the dentOS VM, installation is built into the given `xml` file:

 ```Shell
 virsh define dent/dent-vm.xml